 Metal – Rinse steel food & beverage cans, empty metal aerosol cans.

 Aluminum – Beverage cans, pie plates & foil.
-All items must be rinsed and food free.
+All items must be rinsed and free of food.

-Plastic - #1 through #7 food, laundry and drink containers (rinse and remove lids).
-Although plastic bags are recyclable material, we ask that you return the plastic bags to the grocery store to prevent littering.
+Plastic - #1 through #7 food, laundry and drink containers.
+Please return plastic shopping bags to the grocery store to prevent littering.

 Did You Know?